 What is a Contra Asset Account?

-In bookkeeping, a contra asset account is an asset account in which the balance of the account will either be a zero or a credit (negative) balance.
-Such an account offsets the balance in the respective asset account that it is paired with on the balance sheet.
+In bookkeeping, a contra asset account is an asset account in which the natural balance of the account will either be a zero or a credit (negative) balance.
+The account offsets the balance in the respective asset account that it is paired with on the balance sheet.

-A normal asset account includes a debit balance, while a contra asset account includes a credit balance.
+Normal asset accounts have a debit balance, while contra asset accounts are in a credit balance.
 Therefore, a contra asset can be regarded as a negative asset account.
 Offsetting the asset account with its respective contra asset account shows the net balance of that asset.

 Examples of Contra Assets